tweag/python-monorepo-example/2017-08-14-inline-java.md

 the argument `$d`.
 Any instance of `Language.Java.Coercible a ty` can be used in the same way, where `a` stands for the Haskell type and `ty` stands for an encoding of the Java type (`JType`).
-The package `jvm` defines a few instances, and the user can define its own.
+The package `jvm` defines a few instances, and users can define their own.

 ```Haskell
 class Coercible a (ty :: JType) | a -> ty